BLCM/bl3mods/Aaron0000/Balands/README.md

 -------------------
 Commander Planetoid - Increased bonus elemental melee damage to 130% regardless of level, timer between elemental switching reduced to 0.1 seconds.

-Company Man - No change.
+Company Man - Made it always spawn with three (non-manufacturer) passive stat bonuses.

 Cosmic Crater - Tripled the damage of the puddles.